White Martian: Hyperclan

-Sabotage of Evolution
+Sabotage of evolution

-In JLA series 2 #4, Hyperclan leader Protex tells Superman how his people first came to Earth "long before there was human life" - and performed genetic experiments on terrestrial animals which crippled the evolutionary potential of the human race.
-The result: "the creatures which could have been gods ended up just...humans".
-The implication is that humans should have been, literally, a race of supermen, instead of such frail, limited creatures when compared to Martians.
+In JLA series 2 #4, Hyperclan leader Protex tells Superman how the White Martians came to Earth in ancient times before humans existed and performed genetic experiments on terrestrial animals which crippled the evolutionary potential of the human race, resulting in them lacking powers.
 This was another reason for the war between the White and Green Martians, who were outraged by such biological vandalism.
-According to the storylines in Martian Manhunter (#25 - 27) by John Ostrander, and Son of Vulcan (#5), the genetic potential for a future metagene was discovered in ancient human DNA by the White Martian race.
-The White Martians performed experiments on these primitive humans, changing the metagene.
-Due to their experimentations, they actually altered the destiny of the human race.
-Whereas before evolution would have eventually made mankind into a race of superhumans similar to the Daxamites and Kryptonians, or the Martians themselves, now only a select few humans would be able to develop metahuman powers.
-As punishment for this, the group of renegades known as the Hyperclan was exiled to the Still Zone, a version of the Phantom Zone.
+According to the storylines in Martian Manhunter (#25 - 27) by John Ostrander, and Son of Vulcan (#5), the White Martians performed experiments that altered the metagene, enabling only a select few to develop metahuman powers.
+As punishment for this, the White Martians were exiled to the Still Zone.

 The Bruce Wayne Martian

 On subsequent occasions, the White Martians succeeded in breaking free of their psychological imprisonment.
-The first time, a single White Martian briefly believed itself to be Bruce Wayne due to the trauma of being caught in a flaming plane crash which erased the memory of its original human identity of a Wayne Enterprises employee; having been assigned a role as Wayne's secretary to keep a close eye on him, the Martian studied Wayne's schedule and assumed that he was Wayne.
-While the rest of the League kept an eye on the other Martians in case the renegade tried to 'wake them up', the Wayne Martian was defeated by a team consisting of Green Lantern, Steel, Big Barda, Orion and Plastic Man (selected because they did not know Batman's identity and would not 'tip' the telepathic Martian off to the fact that he was a fake), Orion deliberately setting himself on fire to attack the Martian until Green Lantern threw a car onto the Martian to knock it out.
-The Martian programming was subsequently restored and the heroes made certain that the other Martians remained brainwashed, although Batman expressed some concern about their current strategy with the Martians.
+The first time, a single White Martian briefly believed itself to be Bruce Wayne due to the trauma of being caught in a flaming plane crash which erased the memory of its original human identity as an employee of Wayne Enterprises.
+Green Lantern, Steel, Big Barda, Orion and Plastic Man defeat the Martian and restore its original programming.
+The heroes make certain that the other Martians remain brainwashed, although Batman expressed some concern about their current strategy with the Martians.